jbrzusto/sensorgnome-pi/README.md

 This repository tracks changes to config and other source files, using the 2017-02-24 release as the starting point.

-Because git does not preserve file ownership, so you should obtain these files via the updates or images available above.
+Because git does not preserve file ownership, you should obtain these files via the updates or images available above.

 **DO NOT** install files directly from this repo unless you know what